mulian/smart-daemon-control/README.md

   * [⌘+⇧+P] and choose "Smart Daemon Controll: Configure <yourDaemonName>"
 2. Edit
 3. ready to use in your status bar

-* Issue: you cannot use backspace in input elements from this panel right now.
+**Issue:** you cannot use backspace in input elements from this panel right now.
 Select the text (with mouse or SHIFT+ArrowKeys) and replace it by enter any character key.
 This will be fixed in the next version.

 ## Delete Daemon
 1. Open Daemon Edit Panel (see above)
-2. Click on Delete Daemon
+2. Click Delete Daemon
   * Right now, there is no safety warning!